Rob8s7H/Elk-Server/Elk-Server-README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because... it can be set up in minutes using OpenSSH without installing anything on the servers
+No configuration was performed manually.

 The playbook implements the following tasks:
 - Install Docker